0Upjh80d/agents/docs/PROJECT_STRUCTURE.md

 - [`scripts/`](../scripts): contains scripts for the project.

+  - [`rolesgroup.*`](../scripts/rolesgroup.sh): contains the bash and PowerShell scripts for assigning roles to Azure security group.

   - [`setup_hooks.*`](../scripts/setup_hooks.sh): contains the bash and PowerShell scripts for setting up Git hooks.

   - [`start.*`](../scripts/start.sh): contains the bash and PowerShell scripts for starting up the application locally.